• Skip to primary navigation

 After this go to Settings > Update & Security > Windows Update and click on Check for Updates button.

-Hopefully, this time you should be able to install Updates on your computer.
+After this, your computer should be able to check for updates and install them on your computer.

 Sam Patwegar